ResChougule/forage-bcg-beyondtech-case/README.md

 1. Review the financial statements
 2. Evaluate the year-over-year changes to notable finance metrics
-3. Complete and upload the attached sli
+3. Complete and send the finding

 ### 📁 View Excel File